Title 19.2. Criminal Procedure

 C. No conviction listed under subsection A shall be automatically sealed if, on the date of the conviction, the person was convicted of another offense that is not eligible for automatic sealing under subsection A.

-A. Except as provided in subsection A1, on at least a monthly basis, the Department of State Police shall determine which offenses in the Central Criminal Records Exchange meet the criteria for automatic sealing set forth in subsections A, B, and C of § 19.2-392.6.
+A. On at least a monthly basis, the Department of State Police shall electronically determine which offenses with an offense date on or after January 1, 1986, in the Central Criminal Records Exchange meet the criteria for automatic sealing set forth in subsections A, B, and C of § 19.2-392.6.

-B. After reviewing the offenses under subsections A and A1, the Department of State Police shall provide an electronic list of all offenses that meet the criteria for automatic sealing set forth in § 19.2-392.6 to the Executive Secretary of the Supreme Court and to any circuit court clerk who maintains a case management system that interfaces with the Department of State Police under subsection B1 of § 17.1-502.
+B. After reviewing the offenses under subsection A, the Department of State Police shall provide an electronic list of all offenses that meet the criteria for automatic sealing set forth in § 19.2-392.6 to the Executive Secretary of the Supreme Court and to any circuit court clerk who maintains a case management system that interfaces with the Department of State Police under subsection B1 of § 17.1-502.
+The Department of State Police shall not be required to include an offense on such list if (i) it cannot be determined by an electronic review whether the offense is eligible for automatic sealing or (ii) an electronic review of the person's criminal history record indicates that the person was charged with violating the law of any other state, the District of Columbia, the United States or any territory thereof, excluding traffic infractions under Title 46.2, during the seven-year time period set forth in subsection B of § 19.2-392.6.

 C. Upon receipt of the electronic list from the Department of State Police provided under subsection B, on at least a monthly basis the Executive Secretary of the Supreme Court shall provide an electronic list of all offenses that meet the criteria for automatic sealing set forth in § 19.2-392.6 to the clerk of each circuit court in the jurisdiction where the case was finalized, if such circuit court clerk participates in the case management system maintained by the Executive Secretary.